-To summarize, when Basic Auth is dismissed from MS you won’t be able to use Email to Fax or the Calendar Integration in our Attendant Console, unless you update your Imagicle UC Suite to 2021.Spring.1 release.
+To summarize, when Basic Auth is dismissed from MS you won’t be able to use Email to Fax or the Calendar Integration in our Attendant Console, unless you update your Imagicle UCX Suite to 2021.Spring.1 release.

 Let’s look specifically at how individual services leverage this integration.